 - Make it a surf and turf!
 Serve steak with this sous vide seafood recipe: Sous Vide Lobster Tails.

 - Add all the sides.
 For sides, pair this T-bone with with sous vide onions in beer, potatoes gratin with pesto or another one of these potato side dishes for steak.
+Or for a heartier meal, pair one of these pasta side dishes.

 Sous Vide Steak Time and Temperature